GlebDubosarskii/Udacity-Natural-Language-Processing-Nanodegree/Project 3 DNN Speech Recognizer/README.md

 ![ASR Pipeline][image1]

 The algorithm first converts any raw audio to feature representations that are commonly used for ASR.
 After that, the neural networks map these audio features to transcribed text.
-I implement state-of-the-art model including convolutional, max pooling, and bidirectional RNN layers, as well as several simpler models.
+I implement state-of-the-art model including convolutional, max pooling, batch normalization, dropout, and bidirectional RNN layers, as well as several simpler models.

 ## Project Instructions